raspberry-pi-maker/VoIP-related-codes/FreeSWITCH/mod_fifo/README.md

 <br/>

+There is a significant lack of official documentation regarding how mod_fifo works.
+The official website only introduces the Consumer Method (a method where the agent directly calls a specific number to intercept a call in the queue, rather than the system automatically calling the agent).

 1. Consumer Method (Picking the Call)

 This method allows agents (extensions) to directly call a specific number and "consume" a person waiting in the queue.